TOLDOTECHNIK/buildroot-webkit/README.md

 <img src="https://raw.githubusercontent.com/TOLDOTECHNIK/buildroot-webkit/master/_assets/splash-screen.png" width="400" />

-We took some init scripts and appended the `/usr/bin/psplash-write "PROGRESS xy"`, so the progress bar increases while booting and decreases when shutdown is in progress.
+We took some init scripts and appended the `/usr/bin/psplash-write "PROGRESS x"`, so the progress bar increases while booting and decreases when shutdown is in progress.

 ### Node.js server
 Node.js binaries and some node modules are preinstalled: